Twins top Tigers 10-4 for 4-game sweep, close on wild card (Sep 24, 2017) | FOX Sports

 Twins top Tigers 10-4 for 4-game sweep, close on wild card (Sep 24, 2017)

+DETROIT (AP) Eduardo Escobar may be having the most unpredicted success on the surprising Minnesota Twins.

-DETROIT (AP) Jorge Polanco and Eduardo Escobar homered, and Minnesota beat the Detroit Tigers 10-4 on Sunday to complete a four-game sweep that moved the Twins closer to securing a wild-card berth in the playoffs.
+Escobar hit his 20th home run, Jorge Polanco also went deep and Minnesota beat the Detroit Tigers 10-4 on Sunday to complete a four-game sweep that moved the Twins closer to securing a wild-card berth in the playoffs.

-Polanco hit a solo homer in the first off Buck Farmer (4-5), and Escobar welcomed Victor Alcantara with a three-run drive in the sixth.
+”A part-time player most of the year and he ends up with 20 homers.
+I don’t know if anybody would have projected that,” Twins manager Paul Molitor said.

+Escobar was batting .208 as late as June 2.
+His three-run drive in the sixth off Victor Alcantara was his 11th home run since July 23.

-Minnesota (82-74) began the day 4 1/2 games ahead of Kansas City, Texas and the Los Angeles Angels for the second AL wild card.
+Minnesota (82-74) has a 4 1/2-game lead over the Los Angeles Angels and a 5 1/2-game advantage over Kansas City and Texas for the second AL wild card.
 The Twins outscored the Tigers 39-12 in the sweep.

+Polanco hit a first-inning solo homer off Buck Farmer (4-5).
+Brian Dozier’s second-inning RBI single and Zack Granite’s fourth-inning sacrifice fly built a 3-0 lead, and the Twins boosted their advantage to five runs in the fifth when Eddie Rosario had an RBI groundout and another run scored on an error by second baseman Dixon Machado.
+Joe Mauer’s two-run single in the sixth preceded Eduardo’s homer run.

 Detroit has lost seven straight and 14 of 16, dropping into last place in the AL Central.
 At 62-94, the Tigers will finish with their worst record since going 43-119 in 2003.